FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 1. Accessing User Data: We have already enabled the application to access user data by installing the FlowFuse User Addon and enabling user authentication.
 2. Building a Form to Submit Tasks: We will create a form using Node-RED Dashboard 2.0 to allow users to input task details such as title, description, due date, etc.
 3. Storing Tasks in the Global Context: Upon task submission, we'll store this data alongside the associated user object in the global context of Node-RED.
-4. Displaying Task Submission Confirmation: After submitting a task, we'll display a notification to confirm the successful submission.
+4. Displaying Task Submission Confirmation: Additionally, after a successful task submission, we'll display a notification.
 5. Retrieving and Filtering Tasks: We will retrieve the stored tasks from the global context and filter them based on the logged in user.
 This ensures that users only see their own tasks.
 6. Building a Customized Table: Using ui-template and Vuetify components, we will design a customized table on the dashboard to display the filtered tasks in a visually appealing format.

 ## Building a Form to Submit Tasks

 1. Drag an **ui-form** widget onto the canvas.
 2. Click on the edit icon next to Page 1 (The default page added when you install Dashboard 2.0) in the Dashboard 2.0 sidebar.
 While this step is optional, updating the page configurations as shown in the image below ensures that your application aligns with the layout described in this guide.

 !["screenshot displaying new task page configuration"](./images/building-an-application-with-dashboard-2-page1-configuration.png "screenshot displaying new task page configuration"){data-zoomable}